 Governance costs vary not only by synergy but also by governance form.
 In fact for a corporate strategist, differences in governance form primarily signal differences in their governance costs.

 Let us consider more closely the two very basic (and polar opposite) governance structures to link two businesses with potential synergies between them: common ownership and arms-length trade between separately owned businesses.
-In Chapter 5 we will introduce an entire continuum of governance structures between these two cases, but for present purposes, a consideration of the two extreme ends of this continuum suffices.
+In Section 5 we will introduce an entire continuum of governance structures between these two cases, but for present purposes, a consideration of the two extreme ends of this continuum suffices.
 The optimal choice of governance structure depends on a comparison of the governance costs for each structure, for a given type of synergy.
 But why should the governance costs vary across these governance structures?

 Common ownership for a group of businesses means that ultimately each business is administratively controlled by the group CEO and the assets are owned by the shareholders.
 In most legal regimes, courts do not interfere in disputes between the internal divisions of a corporation.
 It is up to the CEO (and his or her delegates) to resolve such disputes.
 Ultimately, decision rights (e.g., the right to decide what strategies to pursue or what synergies to exploit) lie in the hands of the CEO.